This information should guide you through the process of getting a Guam license.

 Make an appointment for the written test.

 The written test is administered at University of Guam, but the venue there often changes.
 Days and times change, too.
 So be sure to be there at the appointed time and place.
-Do not miss your appointment, or you will be penalized 60 days before you are allowed to re-register for the test!
+Do not miss your appointment, or you may be penalized 60 days before you are allowed to re-register for the test!